TimSimpson/simple-cget/README.md

 This is the same as when other languages like Rust specifies a dependency using Cargo.
 In the Rust community people know to use Cargo, so this is culturally acceptable.
 The difference here is:

 * the idiomatic use of Cget is still controversial, meaning not everyone agrees this is how to do things in CMake (in other words, you may want to clarify the practices you're following in your projects docs).
-* "find_package" by itself will never install the package for you.
+* "find_package" by itself only finds packages, it won't download and install them for you.
 * Cargo uses a centralized package repository that everyone knows about.
 For CMake, the only way to know what "zd" (or any other dependency specified with `find_package`) is in the first place is to Google it.

 This second two items is where cget comes in.
 Cget allows for users to easily install CMake packages from the command line, or using a `requirements.txt` file where all of a project's dependencies can be specified ([for an example, see here](https://github.com/tzlaine/yap/blob/master/requirements.txt)).